 First of all, don’t put too much faith in that “tried and true” Internet filter.
 Implanting a conscience in your child is better (and less expensive) than installing a million Internet filters.
 And beyond that, are you sure you want Timmy on the playground teaching your kids about porn?
 How about the older kids on the bus?
 The fact is, if we don’t take matters into our own hands, that’s what happens.

 Why is it that pornography is such a daunting subject, anyway?
 I think it’s because we assume that if we start teaching our kids something about the subject, then we will have to teach them everything.
 But that’s just not the case.
 We don’t have to overcomplicate things.
-For instance, simply teaching a little girl about modesty is a great foundation against pornography in the long-run.
 When we are teaching kids, we’ve got to go back to the basics:

 Build Trust